Famous for: Native American mountain guide and farmer who lived comfortably within “two worlds.”

 Despite raising cattle and cultivating crops, Indian Henry often left his farm for periods of time to hunt and gather food for the winter; keeping within his native routines.
 One of his favorite spots for hunting mountain goats is a beautiful alpine meadow area splotched with sparkling tarns-a beloved place by hikers today known as Indian Henry’s Hunting Ground.

-Indian Henry passed away in 1895 at 75 years old.
+Indian Henry passed away in 1895.
 He was buried among other members of his Indian Shaker Church congregation.
 A stone marker was placed near the grave in the 1970s.
 In 2005, two local Eagle scouts along with community volunteers and members of the Puyallup tribe renovated the grave site after it had fallen into a state of neglect.

 Several of Henry’s descendants left the area after he died, but a few remained building a church near the gravesite on the Mashel Prairie in 1913.
 The church is now a private residence, but the grave is open to the public.
 Indian Henry’s Hunting Ground is one of the most popular hiking destinations within Mount Rainier National Park.
 Nearby Satulick Mountain was named by P. B. Van Trump for Indian Henry (an alteration of his native name So-to-lick).